-Although congenital means present from birth, that doesn't put an age restriction on the patients these codes apply to.
+Although the word congenital means present from birth, it doesn't put an age restriction on the patients these codes can apply to.
 You may report a congenital anomaly code for a patient of any age.
 In fact, providers may not identify some types of congenital anomalies until years after the patient's birth.